The most amazing puff pastry egg tarts in the world, no kidding. These puff pastry egg tarts are such a festive breakfast or lunch dish.

-To make sure the egg will not run outside of the puff pastry use some aluminium foil and fold up the edges.
+To make sure the egg will not run outside of the puff pastry use some aluminum foil and fold up the edges.

 How to make puff pastry egg tarts

-Preheat your oven at 400F and put 3 squares of puff pastry on a baking tray on top of parchment paper.
-If you only have a sheet of puff pastry cut them in equal squares.
-Then put a small oven proof cup or bowl right in the middle of your puff pastry squares.
+If you have a sheet of puff pastry you can cut them in equal squares.
+Then put a small ovenproof cup or bowl right in the middle of your puff pastry squares.

 Puff pastry egg tarts options

 You can switch it up and add or subtract ingredients in the recipe:

 - Asparagus – add some green asparagus when they are in season.
 No need to cook them beforehand just put them on the puff pastry before you crack the eggs.